Optimizing Composition of PDTEC/PI2DTEC Tissue Scaffolds for X-Ray Imaging Using Combinatorial Fabrication Methods

-Previous studies on poly(desaminotyrosyl-tyrosine ethyl ester carbonate) (pDTEc) indicated that it is biocompatible, degradable and possesses good mechanical properties, which make it a candidate material for tissue scaffolds.
-Yet, pDTEc is radiolucent making X-ray imaging difficult.
-The ability to image radiopaque medical implants in vivo with X-ray radiography enables clinicians to non-invasively monitor wound healing and regeneration in situ.
-In addition, the internal microstructure of radiopaque implants can be observed in vitro with X-ray microcomputed tomography (mCT) without undergoing physical sectioning and histology.
+Previous studies on (poly(desaminotyrosyl-tyrosine ethyl ester carbonate) (pDTEc) indicated that it is biocompatible, degradable and has good mechanical properties, which make it a candidate material for tissue scaffolds.
+Yet, pDTEc is radiolucent and hard to image with X-ray imaging techniques.
 A radio-opaque analog of pDTEc, pI2DTEc, has been made by iodinating the desaminotyrosine ring.
-However, molecular changes within the polymer structure often affect physicochemical properties and influence performance.
-Therefore, blending pDTEc with a minimum amount of pI2DTEc should yield a material that retains many of the desirable properties of pDTEc but is also radio-opaque like pI2DTEc.
-Continuous variable composition gradient scaffold libraries of pDTEc and pI2DTEc were fabricated to determine the optimal blending composition in an efficient, combinatorial approach.
-The rod-shaped polymer libraries with pI2DTEc content ranging from 17.5 % to 95.4 % (mass fraction) were then analyzed by three X-ray imaging techniques: X-ray microradiography, mCT and dental X-ray radiography.
-In X-ray microradiographs (540 mAs), the entire range of compositions was visible while higher fractions of pI2DTEc yielded images with higher contrast.
-For mCT, at least 50 % pI2DTEc (mass fraction) was required for optimal imaging and quantitative analysis of scaffold structural parameters such as degrees of anisotropy, porosity, wall thickness, and pore size.
-When the mass fraction of pI2DTEc was lower than 50 %, mCT images of scaffolds can still be obtained.
-However the signal to noise ratio is low making quantitative image analysis difficult.
-Furthermore, when dental X ray (2 mAs) was applied, good X-ray contrast could only be obtained for the most pI2DTEc-rich compositions.
-In vitro MC3T3-E1 cell culture with pDTEc and pI2DTEc, either in 2-D films or 3-D scaffolds, indicated similar biocompatibility when compared to other FDA approved degradable polymers, although pI2DTEc showed less cell proliferation than pDTEc.
-These results demonstrate the efficiency of using pI2DTEc as an X-ray contrast agent as well as the feasibility of a novel, combinatorial approach for determining the optimal composition of polymer blending systems.
+However, molecular changes to the polymer often affect physicochemical properties and influence performance.
+Therefore, it may be advantageous to blend pDTEc with a minimum amount of pI2DTEc to yield a material that not only retains many of the properties of pDTEc but also has radio-opaqueness like pI2DTEc.
+Thus, continuous gradient scaffold libraries of pDTEc and pI2DTEc were fabricated to determine the optimal blending composition in an efficient, combinatorial approach.
+The rod-shaped polymer libraries with pI2DTEc content ranging from 17.5 % to 95.4 % were then analyzed by three X-ray imaging techniques: X-ray microradiography, ?CT and dental X-ray radiography.
+In X-ray microradiographs (540 mAs), the entire range of compositions was visible while the more pI2DTEc contained in the blended scaffold, the better contrast of the image.
+In comparison, for ?CT, ~50 % pI2DTEc was required for optimal imaging and quantitative analysis of scaffold structural parameters such as degree of anisotropicity, porosity, wall thickness, and pore size.
+When pI2DTEc content was lower than 50 %, ?CT images of scaffolds can still be obtained.
+However the contrast is weak making quantitative analysis hard to realize.
+Furthermore, when dental X ray with significantly lower dose (2 mAs) was applied, good X-ray contrast could only be obtained for the most pI2DTEc-rich compositions.